 JOOLA Perseus Pro IV

-The paddle of choice for the GOAT Ben Johns, the JOOLA Perseus Pro IV delivers raw power and a plush, premium feel.
-This is a top pro paddle for serious players.
+The pro paddle of the GOAT Ben Johns, the JOOLA Perseus delivers raw power and a plush, premium feel.
+I've picked the IV model over the newer V because it gives you almost the same performance at a lower price point.

 All the hallmarks of a premium paddle at a reasonable price.
 Grab this if you want explosive power, awesome spin, speed, and control without spending $250.